 Today’s drive recorders offer police a mature and feature-rich way to supervise and support officers out on the road.
 Cloud-connection, real-time video, communication and vehicle diagnostics improve officer performance, while providing documentation that protects both the police and the public.
 It’s a tool that modern police forces simply can’t afford to do without.

-VIA recently launched the VIA Mobile360 D700 Drive Recorder, a full-featured, compact dual camera 1080p driver recorder that is available with custom software support and seamless cloud integration.
+VIA recently launched the VIA Mobile360 D700 AI Dash Cam, a full-featured, compact dual camera 1080p driver recorder that is available with custom software support and seamless cloud integration.
 It’s unobtrusive and compact design includes GPS support with live tracking using a customizable app, a 3-axis G-sensor and four infra-red LEDs that ensure a clear video stream of the vehicle’s interior at all times.
-In short, the VIA Mobile360 D700 Drive Recorder is highly suited for deployment in Law Enforcement vehicles.
+In short, the VIA Mobile360 D700 AI Dash Cam is highly suited for deployment in Law Enforcement vehicles.